madsonrda/advanced_lane_lines/writeup.md

 The code for this step is contained in the section *Binary image* of the IPython notebook located in "advanced_lane_finding .ipynb".

-I used a combination of color and gradient thresholds to generate a binary image.
+I used a combination of white and yellow color thresholds to generate a binary image.
 Here's an example of my output for this step.

 ![alt text][image3]